-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 851 3472 166 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$5,928 \$6,276 \$8,585 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ \$ \$
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were 965 3816 163 awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$5875 \$6278 \$9226 p) Number of students in line a who were awarded an institutional non-need- based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ \$ \$

-Note: These are the graduates a and loan types to include and exc clude in order to fill out CDS H4.
-H4a, H5 an d H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.